turnonline/ctoolkit-library-bom/README.md

-# The common CToolkiT library dependency baseline
+# The common CtoolkiT library dependency baseline
 The common dependency baseline.
-The Bill of Materials to be used in CToolkiT library.
+The Bill of Materials to be used in CtoolkiT library.